 But the problem is that this income isn’t reliable, even if your agency is growing and thriving.
-In addition to client acquisition and cancellation, here are all the factors that affect your agency’s profits in the billable hours model.
+In addition to client acquisition and cancellation, here are all the factors that affect youragency profitability in the billable hours model.

 Time off.
 Because you can only profit from the time your employees log, a regular vacation (or even a month with a few national holidays) can cause your profits to take a serious dip.

 Personal productivity.
 You can’t expect your employees to be at 100% all the time.
-Their productivity, no matter how many steps you take to maximize it, will always vary.
+No matter how many steps you take to maximize their productivity will always vary.

 Amount of work assigned.
 You could tally up your hours at the end of the month and realize that there wasn’t as much work assigned per client as the last few months.
 Without knowing that in advance, you wouldn’t know that you need to acquire more clients.

 Employee onboarding.
-It takes a while to get new employees up to speed, which means their billable ratio will be low as you train them.
+Getting new employees up to speed takes a while, which means their billable ratio will be low as you train them.
 Plus, your long-term employees will end up sacrificing some of their billable hours to train new hires.

 Let’s say just one of these factors impact your agency during one month.
-You hire someone new, and while they’re learning the ins-and-outs of your agency, they work half the amount of billable hours as your long-term employees.
+You hire someone new, and while they’re learning the ins and outs of your agency, they work half the number of billable hours as your long-term employees.
 A senior employee invests one hour per day training them.
 Here’s what your numbers might look like.